uport-project/veramo-website/docs/fundamentals/identifiers.md

 title: Identifiers
 ---

-Identifiers are critical component to verifiable data.
-Without unique verifiable identifiers you cannot make decsions to trust the asserted data.
+Identifiers are a critical component of verifiable data.
+Without unique, verifiable identifiers, you cannot make decisions to trust the asserted data.
 The most widely adopted standard for identifiers is the `Decentralized Identifier` or `DID`.

 ## Decentralized Identifier